-The majority of our revenue is derived from products based on a specialized silicon wafer manufacturing process technology called E2CMOS.
-The reliable manufacture of high performance E2CMOS semiconductor wafers is a complicated and technically demanding process requiring:
+The majority of our revenue is derived from products based on a specialized silicon wafer manufacturing process technology called E^2CMOS .
+The reliable manufacture of high performance E^2CMOS semiconductor wafers is a complicated and technically demanding process requiring:

-- a high degree of technical skill; - state-of-the-art equipment; - the absence of defects in the masks used to print circuits on a wafer; - the elimination of minute impurities and errors in each step of the fabrication process; and - effective cooperation between the wafer supplier and the circuit designer.
+a high degree of technical skill;state-of-the-art equipment;

+· the elimination of minute impurities and errors in each step of the fabrication process; and the absence of defects in the masks used to print circuits on a wafer;

+effective cooperation between us and the wafer supplier.